ivan-kiselev/datadog-assignment/README.md

 cargo test
 ```

-Initial problem statement required to test alert logic, but I found it much more important to dedicate my limited time to things that has bigger probability to fail, such as parser, so the only unit-tests you'd find here are those that test all the possible parsers in [src/parser_combinators.rs](src/parser_combinators.rs), and in the same time, alerting logic is just a few lines of simple arithmetics and they are not so essentially to be tested as parsing part:
+Initial problem statement required to test alert logic, but I found it much more important to dedicate my limited time to things that has bigger probability to failure, such as parser, so the only unit-tests you'd find here are those that test all the possible parsers in [src/parser_combinators.rs](src/parser_combinators.rs), and in the same time, alerting logic is just a few lines of simple arithmetics and they are not so essentially to be tested as parsing part:

 ```rust
                 let avg_val_in_alert_interval = alerting_buffer